node-red/node-red-nodes/io/snmp/README.md

 `msg.community` may contain the community.

-`msg.varbinds` may contain an array of varbind objects e.g.:
+`msg.varbinds` may contain an array of varbind JSON objects e.g.:
 ```
     msg.varbinds = [
         {